Zendro-dev/Zendro-dev.github.io/quickstart.md

 * [Keycloak](https://github.com/Zendro-dev/Zendro-dev.github.io/blob/documentation-vb/oauth.md): manage users and roles
 * [Single Page App (SPA)](https://github.com/Zendro-dev/single-page-app): graphical interface to send CRUD requests to a Zendro GraphQL endpoint
 * [API](https://github.com/Zendro-dev/graphql-server): CRUD API that can be accessed through a GraphQL query language
-* [API with authenthication](https://github.com/Zendro-dev/graphiql-auth): An implementation of the GraphQL IDE with Zendro login
+* [API with authenthication](https://github.com/Zendro-dev/graphiql-auth): An implementation of the GraphQL IDE with Zendro login and advanced filter functionalities.
+* [traefik reverse-proxy](): A reverse-proxy using traefik that maps the above docker services.

 You can check docker containers by:
 ```